flamsanct/flamsanct.github.io/org/README.md

 #### The Embassy

 The Embassy would concentrate on representing the Citadel to the public and growing the playerbase: PR, social account management, growth strategy, collabs, and the like.
 It could act as a real embassy for guilds and similar gaming communities, as well as handle external recruiting for working group positions if that's ever needed or appropriate.
-The Architect of the Embassy could act as both Chief Ambassador and Chief Marketing Officer.
+The Architect of the Embassy could act as both Chief Ambassador and PR Specialist.

 ### In Practice